mbcse/eliza/packages/core/README-TESTS.md

 ## Prerequisites

-1. **pnpm**: Ensure you have `pnpm` installed.
+1. **npm**: Ensure you have `npm` installed.
 If not, you can install it globally using:

     ```bash
-    npm install -g pnpm
+    npm install -g npm
     ```

 2. **Environment Variables - NOT REQUIRED** : Set up a `.env` file in the project root (eliza) with the necessary environment variables.
 Copy .env.example file and add required variables.